bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="HTML with Basic jQuery Image Slider." />
 </p>

-If we come over here and look at that HTML, you&apos;ll see that that&apos;s what it looks like here.
+<p>If we come over here and look at that HTML, you&apos;ll see that
+that&apos;s what it looks like here.
 I&apos;m loading my normalized script.
 I&apos;ve got my CSS.
 I&apos;ve got <b>jQuery</b> loaded here.
 I&apos;m loading an
 easing plugin that we&apos;ll talk about in a bit.
 Then we&apos;ve got our script file here, and then we&apos;ve got our slides.
 That&apos;s all there.
 I&apos;ve got a script file here which is empty.
-It&apos;s where we&apos;re going to write our JavaScript, and then we&apos;ve got some styles that we&apos;ll talk about in just a minute here.
+It&apos;s where we&apos;re going to write our JavaScript, and then we&apos;ve got some styles that we&apos;ll talk about in just a minute here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 285. project strategy (170) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">